 Sidhu Moose Wala’s SYL strikes chord, calls to protect Punjab’s river waters

-With more than 15 million (1.5 crore) views in 19 hours, slain Punjabi singer-politician Sidhu Moose Wala’s song SYL talks about the deep-rooted controversial issues of Punjab that are strongly bonded with state politics.
+With more than 18.5 million (1.85 crore) views in 24 hours, slain Punjabi singer Sidhu Moose Wala’s song SYL, which that talks about the deep-rooted controversial issues of Punjab, was trending as the number one video globally on YouTube on Friday evening.

-Trending as number one on YouTube, where it was released from Moose Wala’s official account at 6pm on Thursday, the video has got 2.3 million (23 lakh) likes on YouTube.
-The song is being widely shared on Instagram, where the singer was popular with 10.6 million followers.
-Moose Wala’s Instagram saw a rise of 3 million followers after his death as earlier the singer had around 7 million followers on social media platform.
-The teaser of the song uploaded on Instagram has more than 8 million views.
+The song, which was released from Moose Wala’s official YouTube account at 6pm on Thursday, has got 2.5 million (25 lakh) likes on the online video sharing website.
+The song is also being widely shared on the social media platform Instagram, where the slain singer remains popular with 10.6 million followers, up from around 7 million at the time of his death on May 29.
+The teaser of the song uploaded on Instagram has more than 9.6 million views.

+The first song released after Moose Wala’s death, the song is focused on the more than four-decade-old politically complex issue of the construction of the Sutlej-Yamuna Link Canal (SYL).

 Unfinished tracks and a father’s appeal